ntjennings1/utils/scripts/README.md

 # Scripts

-Utility scripts created for machines on the TC Network.
+Utility scripts created for machines on a Network.

 ## Topics